qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 interpreted and specifically how it relates to hardware resources is ultimately up to the executing backend.

-Additionally, the Adaptive Profile imposes the following restrictions on qubit and result usage:
+Additionally, the adaptive profile imposes the following restrictions on qubit and result usage:

 - Qubits must not be used after they have been passed as arguments to a function